AppDaemon/appdaemon/docs/CONFIGURE.rst

 The ``appdaemon:`` section has a number of directives:

--  ``threads`` (required) - the number of dedicated worker threads to create for running the apps.
-Note, this will bear no resembelance to the number of apps you have, the threads are re-used and only active for as long as required to run a particular callback or initialization, leave this set to 10 unless you experience thread starvation
 -  ``filters`` (optional) - see below
 -  ``plugins`` (required) - see below
 -  ``latitude`` (optional) - latitude for AppDaemon to use.
 If not